Understanding TDSR And Its Impact On Your Loan Applications

 Unfortunately, Singaporeans tend to underestimate the effect of other debt obligations on their home loan application.
 Many have a car loan and credit card balances; others may even have an overdraft or renovation loan.
 They can all add up as this example shows.

-• If you are looking at buying a private property, it might not be enough to the full loan amount you need
+• If you are looking at buying a private property, it might not be enough to pay off the full loan amount you need

 If you are buying an HDB resale flat or an Executive Condominium, you need to factor in the Mortgage Servicing Ratio (MSR) in addition to the TDSR.
-The MSR is set 30% of your gross monthly income.
-Hence, if your income is $6,000, the amount you can pay for your mortgage payments is $1,800.
-This is the case even if you have no outstanding debts and can borrow 60% of your gross monthly income ($3,600) under TDSR.
+The MSR is set to 30% of your gross monthly income.
+Hence, if your income is S$6,000, the amount you can pay for your mortgage payments is S$1,800.
+This is the case even if you have no outstanding debts and can borrow 60% of your gross monthly income (S$3,600) under TDSR.
 This rule applies only to HDB resale flats and ECs.

 There is an exemption from the TDSR when refinancing home loans.
-From September 2016, all owner-occupants are exempted from the TDSR ruling.
+SInce September 2016, all owner-occupants have been exempted from the TDSR ruling.
 You just have to meet the bank’s credit assessment.

 Impact of the TDSR on car loans